google/travel-impact-model/README.md

 look like thin strands.
 There are natural cirrus clouds, and also contrail induced cirrus clouds that under certain conditions occur as the result of a contrail formation from aircraft engine exhaust.

+**CORSIA**: Carbon Offsetting and Reduction Scheme for International Aviation, a carbon offset and reduction scheme to curb the aviation impact on climate change developed by the International Civil Aviation Organization.

 **Radiative Forcing (RF):** Radiative Forcing is the instantaneous difference in radiative energy flux stemming from a climate perturbation, measured at the top